-- Tonya Russell, director of the Division of Child Care and Early Childhood Education at the Department of Human Services, reported activities by the Department of Human Services that encourage parental involvement, especially at the early childhood level; - Dr. Jim Purcell presented information about Complete College America, a new initiative designed to identify and target college graduation goals.
+- Dr. Neal Gibson from the Arkansas Research Center and the Department of Education spoke to the Commission about student growth and data visualization.
+The Department of Education received a grant to develop a statewide longitudinal data system; - Tonya Russell, director of the Division of Child Care and Early Childhood Education at the Department of Human Services, reported activities by the Department of Human Services that encourage parental involvement, especially at the early childhood level; - Dr. Jim Purcell presented information about Complete College America, a new initiative designed to identify and target college graduation goals.
 He also described the scholarships available and reported on the Department of Higher Education's process of awarding those scholarships; - Jim Boardman presented the Commission with information about the data grant of \$9.8 million from the U.S. Department of Education to the Department of Education; - Dr. Tom Kimbrell, commissioner of the Department of Education, updated the Commission on the Common Core State Standards for Readiness for College and Career.
-This is an effort of most states to adopt common standards in English, language arts, and mathematics education; - William Walker, director of the Department of Career Education, spoke to the Commission on the duties of that department; - Dr. Ed Franklin, executive director of the Arkansas Association of Two-Year Colleges, spoke to the Commission about the Center for Student Success; - Shane Broadway, interim director of the Department of Higher Education, gave a legislative update; - Dr. John Ahlen from the Arkansas Science and Technology Authority and Susan Harriman from the Department of Education updated the Commission on STEM education and the U-Teach program; - Dr. Kimbrell spoke to the group about the Common Core standards and STEM works; - Melinda Faubel from AT&T described some ways Arkansas businesses are promoting education through grants and other incentives; - Dr. Bob Gunter from the Arkansas Department of Career Education updated the Commission on the activities of the department; - Melissa Jacks from the educator licensure division at the Department of Education spoke about possible changes to teacher licensure regulations; - Luke Gordy, executive director of the Arkansans for Education Reform Foundation, described the Foundation's work; - Herschel Cleveland, a former state representative and sponsor of legislation creating the Commission, described the origin and history of the Commission; and - Megan Witonski, assistant commissioner in the Division of Learning Services at the Arkansas Department of Education, spoke about the Common Core Standards being implemented; - Stephen Addison, dean of UCA's College of Natural Science and Mathematics, described efforts to promote technology and computer science in education; - Carman McBride, EAST Facilitator, and students, presented to the Commission various projects in the EAST program at Don Roberts Elementary School; - Amanda Tucker, Instructional Technology Facilitator at Don Roberts Elementary School described ways the school was providing technology to the teachers and the students; - Warwick Sabin, executive director of the Arkansas Regional Innovation Hub, spoke to the Commission about the organization;
+This is an effort of most states to adopt common standards in English, language arts, and mathematics education; - William Walker, director of the Department of Career Education, spoke to the Commission on the duties of that department; - Dr. Ed Franklin, executive director of the Arkansas Association of Two-Year Colleges, spoke to the Commission about the Center for Student Success; - Shane Broadway, interim director of the Department of Higher Education, gave a legislative update; - Dr. John Ahlen from the Arkansas Science and Technology Authority and Susan Harriman from the Department of Education updated the Commission on STEM education and the U-Teach program; - Dr. Kimbrell spoke to the group about the Common Core standards and STEM works; - Melinda Faubel from AT&T described some ways Arkansas businesses are promoting education through grants and other incentives; - Dr. Bob Gunter from the Arkansas Department of Career Education updated the Commission on the activities of the department;

-- Jordan Carlisle, from the Little Rock Chamber of Commerce, described Little Rock Startup Weekend; - Jeff Stinson, director of UALR TechLaunch, gave the Commissions details about TechLaunch's promotion of entrepreneurship; and - Debbie Jones, assistant commissioner for Learning Services at the Arkansas Department of Education updated the Commission on the Common Core State Standards.
+- Melissa Jacks from the educator licensure division at the Department of Education spoke about possible changes to teacher licensure regulations; - Luke Gordy, executive director of the Arkansans for Education Reform Foundation, described the Foundation's work; - Herschel Cleveland, a former state representative and sponsor of legislation creating the Commission, described the origin and history of the Commission; and - Megan Witonski, assistant commissioner in the Division of Learning Services at the Arkansas Department of Education, spoke about the Common Core Standards being implemented; - Stephen Addison, dean of UCA's College of Natural Science and Mathematics, described efforts to promote technology and computer science in education; - Carman McBride, EAST Facilitator, and students, presented to the Commission various projects in the EAST program at Don Roberts Elementary School; - Amanda Tucker, Instructional Technology Facilitator at Don Roberts Elementary School described ways the school was providing technology to the teachers and the students; - Warwick Sabin, executive director of the Arkansas Regional Innovation Hub, spoke to the Commission about the organization; - Jordan Carlisle, from the Little Rock Chamber of Commerce, described Little Rock Startup Weekend; - Jeff Stinson, director of UALR TechLaunch, gave the Commissions details about TechLaunch's promotion of entrepreneurship; - Debbie Jones, assistant commissioner for Learning Services at the Arkansas Department of Education updated the Commission on the Common Core State Standards; - Sarah Argue and Greg Holland from the Arkansas Research Center reported on the progress of the Center; - James Hendren, chair of the Governor's Computer Science Task Force, provided an update on the group's activities to the Commission; - Cory Anderson, vice president of ForwARd Arkansas, described the efforts of the initiative to promote education in Arkansas;